NewCenturyParty/21st_Century_Act/21st_Century_Act/06_Part_VI_The_PostMonarchy_Head_of_State.md

 (2) A core proposed ceremonial and constitutional tool for consideration is a ‘Pause and Reflect,’ power as described in section 3 of this Act.
 This power shall include:

-(3) The capacity to delay assent to legislation deemed to fundamentally violate core constitutional principles or the dignity provisions of this Act, triggering the ‘Pause and Reflect’ power, where Parliament ‘Pauses,’ such legislation, which is a mandatory period for parliamentary reconsideration for no less than six months, after which a supermajority of two-thirds of Parliament voting in favour is required to pass the bill again, overriding the delayed assent;
+    (a) The capacity to delay assent to legislation deemed to fundamentally violate core constitutional principles or the dignity provisions of this Act, triggering the ‘Pause and Reflect’ power, where Parliament ‘Pauses,’ such legislation, which is a mandatory period for parliamentary reconsideration for no less than six months, after which a super-majority of two-thirds of Parliament voting in favour is required to pass the bill again, overriding the delayed assent;

-(2) When the ‘Pause and Reflect’ power is triggered, during the ‘Pause’ there shall be ‘Reflection’ with the legislation being sent to the Supreme Court of Canada for an advisory opinion on its constitutionality, as well as its effect on Human Dignity in Canada, which must be published within six months, as to be ready for Parliament to review before another vote on such legislation; and
+    (b) When the ‘Pause and Reflect’ power is triggered, during the ‘Pause’ there shall be ‘Reflection’ with the legislation being sent to the Supreme Court of Canada for an advisory opinion on its constitutionality, as well as its effect on Human Dignity in Canada, which must be published within six months, as to be ready for Parliament to review before another vote on such legislation; and

-(3) Mechanisms to be co-developed that protect core democratic institutions or processes from egregious executive or legislative overreach, potentially triggering national deliberations or review processes.
+    (c) Mechanisms to be co-developed that protect core democratic institutions or processes from egregious executive or legislative overreach, potentially triggering national deliberations or review processes.

-(4) The duties of the Future Stewards shall be primarily symbolic, ceremonial, and custodial in nature, including acting as a symbol of national unity, a guardian of Canada’s national story, and its democratic evolutions.
+(3) The duties of the Future Stewards shall be primarily symbolic, ceremonial, and custodial in nature, including acting as a symbol of national unity, a guardian of Canada’s national story, and its democratic evolutions.
 They shall be an embodiment of the values of Human Dignity, democracy, care, and circular governance.
 It is explicitly envisioned that the Future Stewards shall not govern, initiate policy, or possess independent executive power, and shall not be able to veto duly enacted legislation indefinitely.

-(5) The cultural role and democratic legitimacy of the Future Stewards shall include presiding over national civic ceremonies, issuing forms of national recognition, maintaining symbolic public spaces for reflection and civic dialogue, and fostering youth engagement in democracy.
+(4) The cultural role and democratic legitimacy of the Future Stewards shall include presiding over national civic ceremonies, issuing forms of national recognition, maintaining symbolic public spaces for reflection and civic dialogue, and fostering youth engagement in democracy.
 The specifics of these roles shall be co-developed in regulation with Indigenous nations.

-(6) The precise powers, duties, limitations, and cultural roles of the Future Stewards shall be finalized through consultative co-development and constitutional amendment processes outlined in Part XVIII of this Act, ensuring they reflect broad national consensus and deep partnership with Indigenous Nations.
+(5) The precise powers, duties, limitations, and cultural roles of the Future Stewards shall be finalized through consultative co-development and constitutional amendment processes outlined in Part XVIII of this Act, ensuring they reflect broad national consensus and deep partnership with Indigenous Nations.

 ## Title III: Transitional Continuity